Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 \item[4)] \textit{Automatic StepsizeAdjustment:} In order to solve our optimization problem for ST fusion, we develop an efficient algorithm based on P-PDS with OVDP.
 The appropriate stepsizes of the standard PDS~\cite{PDS} (and most other optimization methods) would be different depending on the problem structure, which means that we have to select them manually.
 On the other hand, P-PDS with OVDP can automatically determine the appropriate stepsizes based on the problem structure and thus our algorithm is free from such a troublesome task. \end{itemize}

-In the following sections, we first cover the mathematical preliminaries for the proposed method in Sec.~\ref{sec:preli} and then move on to the establishment of the proposed method in Sec.~\ref{sec:proposed}.
-In Sec.~\ref{sec:exp}, we demonstrate the performance of ROSTF through the experimental results using both simulated and real data.
-The results show that ROSTF performs comparably to several state-of-the-art ST fusion methods for noiseless images and outperforms them for noisy images.
+In the following sections, we first cover the mathematical preliminaries for our method in Sec.~\ref{sec:preli} and then move on to the establishment of our method in Sec.~\ref{sec:proposed}.
+In Sec.~\ref{sec:exp}, we demonstrate the performance of ROSTF and the effectiveness of each key component of ROSTF through comparative experiments and ablation studies, respectively.
+Experimental results show that ROSTF performs comparably to several state-of-the-art ST fusion methods for noiseless images and better than them for noisy images, thanks to the effective work of each key component.

 The preliminary version of this work, without considering sparse noise, mathematical details, comprehensive experimental comparison, deeper discussion, or implementation using P-PDS with OVDP, has appeared in conference proceedings~\cite{ICASSP}.